 Biology Majors & Minors

 a.
 Three courses (or advanced placement credit and two courses) in biology.
 Unless a student has AP Biology score of 5, IB Biology score of 6 or 7, or transfer credit, both BIOL 001 and BIOL 002 are required.
+Courses numbered 003-009 may not be used for acceptance to the major.

 b.
 CHEM 010, or placement approved by the Chemistry and Biochemistry Department.